fbq('track', 'ViewContent');

 I had the most incredible morning.
 The town where I grew up dedicated a road in the name of my dad.

-My dad was a legendary football coach and Phys.
-Ed. director in my home town.
-He not only coached many successful seasons, he established a sports program in the town which has been in place since 1953.
+My dad was a legendary football coach and physical education director in my hometown.
+He not only coached many successful seasons, but he also established a sports program in the town that has been in place since 1953.

-I realized, this scene was very similar to the scene I would have seen 40 years ago when I was one of those cheerleaders stretching in preparation for the game.
-This was the program my dad established all those many years ago.
+I realized this scene was very similar to what I would have seen 40 years ago when I was one of those cheerleaders stretching in preparation for the game.
+This was the program my dad established many years ago.

-Several people spoke about the strong influence he had on the town's sports program, and quoted his incredible record.
-Former players and colleagues spoke of the way he had with his football players, and called him a great motivator.
-He truly coached the kids on and off the field.
+Several people spoke about the strong influence he had on the town's sports program and quoted his incredible record.
+Former players and colleagues spoke of how he had with his football players and called him a great motivator.
+He indeed coached the kids on and off the field.
 One of his favorite sayings came out today: "I can, and I will!"

-It's hard to believe that I could have a lot in common with a man who coached football.
-Me, with zilch athletic ability.
-Me, who prefers to sing or tap dance or teach small children.
+It's hard to believe that I could have a lot in common with a man who coaches football.
+I have zilch athletic ability, and I prefer to sing, tap dance, or teach small children.

 How appropriate for this weekend, the 10th anniversary of 9-11.
 A time to celebrate the heroes in our lives.
 We certainly celebrated a hero today!